Leveraging the green energy transition for local benefits with Welsh Government

 decorative

-Provided professional hand-over to newly hired Trydan Gwyrdd Cymru staff to get them up to speed on the potential wind farms and the processes in place.
+Supported knowledge transfer to newly appointed Trydan Gwyrdd Cymru staff, to ensure a comprehensive brief on the potential wind farm projects and the established processes in place.

 decorative